ericgong2005/CS2620_Final_Project/Engineering_Notebook.md

+Todo:
+ - Organize into subdirectories
+ - Add upload music to serverlobby, and corresponding getmusiclist related commands

 Time synchronization requirements:
  - Will need accurate shared time
  - Won't need very strict ordering of evernts, we can introduce orchestrated delays to make things work on the client end